gearoenix/gearoenix/README.md

   `OpenGL 3.3`, `OpenGL 4.3`, `Directx11(WIP)` and `Vulkan(WIP)`).
 - It can automatically choose the highest available backend and in addition in your build you can off an API backend so it will not compile that API and then your binary size will be reduced.
-- It has its own file format for importing scenes data in to game.
-This file format help the engine to have better performance in loading a scene and reduce the size of the data hence It make smaller publishable binaries.
+- It has its own file format for importing scenes data in to the game.
+This file format help the engine to have better performance in loading a scene and reduce the size of the data hence it makes smaller publishable binaries.
 - It has its own
   [blender file exporter](https://github.com/Hossein-Noroozpour/gearoenix-blender)
   that try to force best practices in data creation and have control